 So the Eureka Mountain Pass 2 person tent comes with a clever design which makes it a versatile option and a true tent for all seasons.
 Although a bit heavy, it packs nicely so it is indeed backpack portable in particular if the weight is shared among the users.
 You might want to compare it with this Big Agnes Copper Spur HV2 Expedition Tent which is also built as a convertible tent.
 See also my text where I compare these two tents side by side.

 If you need more options for winter tents, please check this text, and also have a look at this great Slumberjack In-Season 2 Tent built for all seasons.
+Check also this new Eureka High Camp 2 tent which is a winter tent.
 For 2-person tents in general check in my page with tents.
 Please use the comment box below in the case of questions or comments.
 Have a nice day.